NEW AI Baking Expert — your perfect recipe, guided by AI

 • Do not over-beat eggs, as this will enhance the rising of batters, which is not advised at high altitudes.

-• For more gluten free bread baking tips, check out this article.
+• For more gluten free bread baking tips, check out this article with my Top 18 Gluten Free Bread Baking Tips.

-♦ What if your baked goods don’t rise well:
+♦ What if my baked goods aren’t rising well?

 • Reduce salt and try switching to using unsalted butter if that is in the recipe, as salt can kill yeast.